 Host mentors farms are the cornerstone of this program as teachers, coaches and guides for new farmers.
 We’ll provide learning opportunities for you to develop as a mentor and gain experience from other mentors involved in apprenticeships.

-For more on the expectations and applying to be a mentor visit:
+For more on mentor expectations and applying to be a mentor visit: